boyter/boyter.org/content/posts/start-with-elastic-search-2019.md

 }
 {{</highlight>}}

+Which indicates that the document was deleted with details about which index and type it was removed from.

 ## Sorting

-If you sort based on a date field that in its mapping ignores malformed then documents which break the format will appear at the bottom of the results irrespective of which way you sort the document.
-For example, if you have one document with a proper date and another with nothing, sorting descending or ascending will have the document with the data appear in the first result.
+If you sort based on a date field that if its mapping ignores malformed then documents which break the format will appear at the bottom of the results irrespective of which way you sort the document.
+For example, if you have two documents indexed with the first document having a proper date and another document with an empty one then sorting descending or ascending will have the document with the proper date appear as the first result.

 Date Ranges

 ## Explaining Ranking / Scoring / Relevance

 The below is a fairly simplistic explanation of how ranking works in Elastic.
+It is unlikely you will need to know this in depth, but it is useful to know if people start asking why some documents outrank others and how to search effectively.

 Generally any search service uses a mixture of pre-ranking and query time ranking to produce results.
 Pre-ranking happens when the document is indexed.
 Query ranking takes into account the users query and augments the pre-ranking algorithm.
 Pre-ranking is the most efficient way of ranking results but best of breed engines use a combination of both.